Dimitrios Loukatos: Writing and research

 In addition to his academic career, Dimitris Loukatos is to be remembered most for his prolific writing.
 He published more than 450 academic works—mainly articles—references to which are to be found in practically every major publication connected with Greek folklore or Greek anthropology.
 Among his most celebrated works is Kephallonitiki Latria, which is a scholarly record of the distinct folk religion and unique Orthodox rituals celebrated on the author's native island.
 His rich accompanying glossary of Orthodox terms includes several entries not found in Ilias Tsitsels's standard dictionary of Cephalonian dialect.
-Kephallonitiki Latria was translated into French by Jean Malbert as "Religion Populaire a Céphalonie", and published by the Institut Français in Athens in 1950, but unfortunately without the author's glossary.
+Kephallonitiki Latria was translated into French by Jean Malbert as "Religion Populaire a Céphalonie", and published by the Institut Français in Athens in 1950, but without the author's glossary.

 Dimitris Loukatos's fascination for Cephalonian folklore also led to the publication of Kephallonitika Gnomika, which is a rich collection of Cephalonian folk sayings and maxims, and also of proverbs that are arranged thematically and accompanied by a detailed index.
 This was followed by Neoellenika Laographika Kimena, Synchrona Laographika, Neoelleniki Parimiomythi, and the monumental work Isagoyi stin Elleniki Laographia.
 This is regarded as one of the classics of Greek folklore in which Dimitris Loukatos presented theories that influenced subsequent folklore research.

 He is perhaps best known in Greece for his best-selling five-volume work on Greek calendar customs, which has had both scholarly and popular appeal.
 The first title in the series, "Customs of Christmas and the Festive Holidays", appeared in 1979.
 Some of the material in this book, such as the chapter on the Vasilopita ("St Basil's Pie") had already appeared as articles in various journals.
 The next title in the series was "Easter and Spring Customs" published in 1980, followed by "Summer Customs" in 1981, "Autumn Customs" in 1982 and, finally, by "Supplementary Customs of Winter and Spring" in 1985.
 Each of these volumes has been reprinted several times, and in 1992 the publishers commissioned Greek folklorist Georgios N. Aikaterinidis to compile the indispensable “Evretirio” (Index) to the five volumes.

 He was also a versatile author.
 In addition to his academic folklore works, he also published linguistic and ethnomusicological studies, as well as reviews and even witty cultural prose.
-For instance, in "The Wedding of Mr Memos", we see a rare glimpse of his inimitable humour combined with an ethographical description of his own Cephalonians.
+For instance, in "The Wedding of Mr Memos", we see a rare glimpse of his inimitable humour combined with an ethnographical description of his own Cephalonians.